 - The Squire is either a noncombatant or someone with little actual experience in fighting.
 If he's in the military, he will be New Meat, possibly an Ensign Newbie.
 The Squire is often the Hero in The Hero's Journey, with The Knight and The Knave serving as alternating paths for him to follow.
 The Squire's inexperience, naïveté and optimism are his defining traits, and he will often look to the Knight and, less often, the Knave as a role model.

+, which doesn't specifically apply to combat.
 The three will often, but not always, fall under one of the other Power Trio

 tropes.
 Compare and contrast with The Hecate Sisters

 , which are mono-gendered tropes displaying the three stages of a person's life.
 Also compare The Three Faces of Eve

 , which looks at three different corresponding personalities of women: the Wife corresponding to the Knight, the Seductress corresponding to the Knave, and the Child corresponding to the Squire.

 Not to be confused with Knights and Knaves

 open/close all folders